-Sometimes vaginal infections can cause some increased discharge during pregnancy.
-Also, towards the end of your pregnancy you may have an increase in this discharge as your body is preparing for labor.
+Sometimes vaginal infections can cause increased discharge during pregnancy.
+Also, towards the end of your pregnancy, you may have an increase in this discharge as your body is preparing for labor.

 Discharge is a different consistency than amniotic fluid, however.
-Amniotic fluid is usually in a much greater abundance, and much more watery than normal vaginal discharge.
+Amniotic fluid is usually in a much greater abundance and more watery than normal vaginal discharge.

 It is important to note that babies do have sleep cycles in the womb, and when babies are sleeping they don’t move as much.
 Babies tend to like to sleep when you are up moving around.
 This is why it’s important to do fetal kick counts when you are lying down, because this is when babies like to wake up!

-When you go to your scheduled appointments, your doctor will always ask you if you have been having any headaches or blurry vision.
+When you go to your scheduled appointments, your provider will always ask you if you have been having any headaches or blurry vision.

-Preeclampsia is more common towards the end of your pregnancy, but it may happen at any time after 20 weeks gestation.
-It is characterized by elevated blood pressures, swelling in your extremities, and protein in your urine.
-This is also the reason you must pee in a cup each time you go to the doctor!
+Preeclampsia is more common towards the end of your pregnancy, but it may happen at any time after 20 weeks of gestation.
+It is characterized by:

 - Elevated blood pressure